 You know those t-shirts that say I heart NY?
-I feel like they were more popular in the 1980s and 90s , in fact I didn’t see one vender selling them on the streets when Andrew and I were there last weekend.
+I feel like they were more popular in the 1980s and 90s , in fact I didn’t see one vender selling them on the streets the last time Andrew and I were there.
 Well I used to have one, I made my parents buy me one on my first trip to NYC.
-I was in 5th grade and we went for Thanksgiving and to watch the big parade.
+I was in 5th grade and we went for Thanksgiving to watch the big parade.
 I’m a big fan of parades, to this day I watch the Macy’s Day Parade on Thanksgiving every year, it doesn’t feel like Thanksgiving without it.
 That little holiday trip, which also included spaghetti and meatballs as our Thanksgiving dinner, began my love for New York.

-When I found out that I got the job for the airline I was super excited about all the trips that we could go on….Ireland, San Francisco, Amsterdam, Brazil … Then I overheard some of the ladies at the break table saying that they just flew down to NYC to get their nails done and caught the last flight back to Portland.
+When I found out that I got the job for the airline I was super excited about all the trips that we could go on….Ireland, San Francisco, Amsterdam, Brazil … Then I overheard some of the ladies at the break table saying that they just flew down to NYC to get their hair done and caught the last flight back to Portland.
 Um excuse me?
-You flew to New York just to get your nails done?
+You flew to New York just to get your hair done?
 That’s crazy!
 I never realized that the city that I love was a short plane ride away, an hour or less.
 We had always driven or taken a bus.
-This was going to be our first Nonrev experience and I could not wait.
+This would be our first NonRev trip with my flight benefits.

 When we arrived at the LGA we caught the bus to Jackson Heights and by that point we were both super hungry so we stopped at the closest place we could find.
 We ate lunch at Little Tibet, the food was delicious and super cheap!
 We both ate (with leftovers) and had a mango lassi for under $25, after we hopped on the subway to Manhattan.

 We were staying at the Stewart Hotel on 31st Street, right near Madison Square Garden.
-We were not expecting much, I had booked it from an airline discount and it had mixed reviews but the location and the price were right.
+We were not expecting much, I had booked it last minute and it had mixed reviews but the location and the price were right.
 We were pleasantly surprised by this hotel!
 The staff were super friendly and helpful, the room was lovely and clean.

 I also liked all the vintage touches that they left to the building, like the mail shoot.
 The interior was very art deco which I LOVE.